-For centuries, we have been farming the land and celebrating our bounty.
+For centuries, people have been farming the land and celebrating the bounty with unique fall festivals.
 In years past, the bounty foretold the future.
-When the yield was scarce, hunger was imminent; however, a plentiful harvest meant that food would be abundant throughout the winter months, and beyond.
+When the yield was scarce, hunger was imminent.
+However, a plentiful fall harvest meant food would be abundant throughout the winter months and beyond.

 2. Mexico’s Dia de los Muertos (Day of the Dead)

 While many cultures mourn death, Mexico holds a two-day festival to pray for and celebrate the lives of loved ones they have lost.
 For the Day of the Dead Festival, colorful altars are created and the favorite foods and drinks of the departed are consumed.

 Activity: Dia de los Muertos Memory Niche

 Follow our Dia de los Muertos Memory Niche Lesson Plan.
 Combine two Mexican traditions of the Day of the Dead and a memory niche to create a wonderful keepsake (Grades 5-12).